w3f/General-Grants-Program/grants/speculative/starlog.md

 Summary: In this phase, we will focus on the design and additional research of a metadata runtime and the implementation of this system based on Substrate.
 Potential questions are:
 *	How to optimize the storage of metadata to improve the loading as well as reduce the chain size (e.g., ERC-1155 or storing on IPFS)?
 *	How to deal with users uploading content illegally?
-*	How does a subscription-based system compare to existing solutions like token-curated registry for this use-case?
+*	How does a subscription-based system compare to existing solutions like a token-curated registry for this use-case?
 *	How to trade and value ownership rights without generating just another token?
 *	How to implement a multi-signature/-owner system?